A History of Justice

 The genius and dedication of the many thousands of MAJ members who have followed these pioneers helped create the trial bar as we know it today.

 And MAJ does more.
-Our 37-year-old People’s Law School program has taught tens of thousands of Michigan citizens about our legal system and their civil justice rights.
-The MAJ Helmet Safety Campaign has fitted more than 22,000 children with bike safety helmets at over 100 events all over the state, earning MAJ recognition from the Governor, the Legislature, and mayors of cities across the state as well as the police and public safety community.
+Our 47-year-old People’s Law School program has taught tens of thousands of Michigan citizens about our legal system and their civil justice rights.
+The MAJ Lids for Kids helmet safety campaign has fitted more than 10,000 children with bike safety helmets, earning MAJ recognition from the Governor, the Legislature, and mayors of cities across the state as well as the police and public safety community.

 MAJ’s members can be proud that they are part of this legacy, and part of an ongoing movement that has helped to create the safer, fairer, more just and responsible modern world in which we live today.